lubuntu-team/manual/source/3/3.2/3.2.20/screensaver.rst

 If you try to select a screensaver that is not installed it will not show on the right hand side of the window.
 To preview a screensaver as when it would be activated press the :guilabel:`Preview` button.
 To see more settings for each individual screensaver press the :guilabel:`Settings` button.

 If you want to kill the daemon :menuselection:`File --> Kill Daemon`.
 To restart the screensaver daemon :menuselection:`File --> Restart Daemon`.
+To make the screen blank :menuselection:`File --> Blank Screen Now`.

 If you try to open the screensaver settings without having the screensaver daemon running you will bring up a dialog if you want to launch it.